Satharus/Satharus/README.md

-## Hello! 👋
+# Hello! 👋

-I am Ahmed Elmayyah, a senior computer science student at the Faculty of Computer and Information Science, Ain Shams University.
+I am Ahmed Elmayyah, a senior computer science student at Ain Shams University.
 Currently working as a Cybersecurity Engineer at [MNZ Technology Solutions](https://mnztechnology.com/).
 I am also an [eCRE](https://www.elearnsecurity.com/certification/ecre/).

 I like cycling, progressive rock, videogames, and computers.

 That's pretty much all there is to it 😃.

-### My work
+## My work

-I usually like to tinker with low level programming, linux, and hardware and stuff.
+I usually like to tinker with low level programming, Linux, and hardware and stuff.
 Here's some of the work I am proud of, in no particular order:

 - Check out some of my [Bash Snippets](https://github.com/Satharus/Bash-Snippets).